KarolXX/Todo-app-Spring-Boot-/README.md

 ## Project
 A project is something like a group template that you create from time to time, such as a group when you go on a trip.
 Suppose the client goes on a trip three times a year, so instead of creating this group from scratch, the client can create a project that will only be updated with a new date and possibly new tasks before creating the new group from the exisitng project
+### Project rules:
+* whether there can be two or more undone groups from the same project at once depends on `task.template.allowMultipleTasks=true` from `application.properties`